 It is instructive to see that the same Angel who guarded Israel from the Egyptian army and brought them into Canaan cursed the Israeli city of Meroz for not assisting Israel in the day of battle (Judges 5:3).
 The guardianship of angels, then, does not contradict the liberty to sin that God has given, nor does it prevent the elements of the curse from having its effects, nor does it prevent trials, injustices, persecutions, divine chastisements, reaping the bad fruit of bad seed that we sow, and the like.
 All of these things are either caused or permitted by God.

 In explanation of Psalm 34:7 and Psalm 91:11, Dr. Fruchtenbaum writes, "These verses do not teach that nothing bad can happen to believers, but that nothing can happen outside of God's will."
 (Fruchtenbaum, Dr. Arnold G. Radio Manuscript # 073: The Trinity.
 San Antonio: Ariel Ministries Press.
 P. 23)

 It is plain that God has a specific purpose for everyone He has called.
-Consider, for example, that Esther was placed in Persia for such a time as this (Esther 4:14), and that each believer is endowed with spiritual gifts specifically chosen by the Holy Spirit for that individual (1 Corinthians 12:11).
+Esther was placed in Persia for such a time as this (Esther 4:14), and each believer is endowed with spiritual gifts specifically chosen by the Holy Spirit for that individual (1 Corinthians 12:11).
 The purpose of angelic guardianships, then, is to allow only those things into our lives that will mold us, direct us and propel us according to God's good pleasure and purpose in and through our lives.

 One caution.
 It may be tempting to some to worship or pray to angels, knowing that they guard us, our children, our brothers and sisters in the Lord and our churches, and if we are Israelis, our nation; but we are warned not to do it.